apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/graphs.md

 rocksdb.wal_path=./rks-data-xx
 ```

+> Note:
-> Note: the data/wal_path can't be the same as the existing graph (use separate directories)
+> 1. The data/wal_path can't be the same as the existing graph (use separate directories)
+> 2. Replace "gremlin.graph=org.apache.hugegraph.auth.HugeFactoryAuthProxy" to enable auth mode

 ##### Response Status